TECHNICAL FEASIBILITY SPRINT

 Common Questions

-03How accurate are the effort estimates?
+04How accurate are the effort estimates?

-04What if the feasibility answer is "no"?
+05What if the answer is "it can't be built"?

 WHAT'S NEXT